sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Note that if you copy across files rst files, for instance, it is your responsibility to ensure that they are in a sphinx ``toctree`` somewhere in your document.
-You can, of course, add a ``toctree`` to your ``README.txt``.
+You can, of course, add a ``toctree`` to your ``GALLERY_HEADER.rst``.

 Manually passing ``index.rst``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can bypass Sphinx-Gallery automatically creating an  ``index.rst`` from a ``README.txt`` in a gallery directory or subdirectory.
-If your ``copyfile_regex`` includes ``index.rst``, and you have an ``index.rst`` in the gallery-source instead of the README, Sphinx-Gallery will use that instead of the index it automatically makes.
+You can bypass Sphinx-Gallery automatically creating an  ``index.rst`` from a ``GALLERY_HEADER.rst`` in a gallery directory or subdirectory.
+If your ``copyfile_regex`` includes ``index.rst``, and you have an ``index.rst`` in the gallery-source instead of the 'GALLERY_HEADER' file, Sphinx-Gallery will use that instead of the index it automatically makes.
 If you do this, you are responsible for adding your own Sphinx ``toctree`` in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that